abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 >
 > — [Eric Holmes](https://ejholmes.github.io/2026/02/28/mcp-is-dead-long-live-the-cli.html)

-One [analysis](https://kanyilmaz.me/2026/02/23/cli-vs-mcp.html) showed CLI can be **94% cheaper** — fewer tokens, faster execution, less overhead.
+One [analysis](https://kanyilmaz.me/2026/02/23/cli-vs-mcp.html) showed CLI can be **94% cheaper**: fewer tokens, faster execution, less overhead.

 So why use MCP at all?
 Because it wins when you need:

-- **Tool discovery** — self-describing schemas.
+- **Tool discovery**: self-describing schemas.
 CLI requires the agent to already know the commands.
-- **Security boundaries** — explicit per-tool permissions.
+- **Security boundaries**: explicit per-tool permissions.
 CLI gives full shell access.
-- **Remote execution** — MCP works natively with remote servers.
+- **Remote execution**: MCP works natively with remote servers.
 CLI is local unless you set up SSH.
-- **Cross-platform consistency** — MCP is the same everywhere.
+- **Cross-platform consistency**: MCP is the same everywhere.
 CLI differs between macOS, Linux, Windows.

 ## Decision Framework

 ![Decision framework: local + simple + trusted shell → CLI; needs discovery, permissions, audit, or remote → MCP; Code Mode sits in between](assets/cli-vs-mcp-decision.svg)

-- If the tool is local, simple, and the agent already has trusted shell access — consider CLI.
+- If the tool is local, simple, and the agent already has trusted shell access, consider CLI.
-- If the capability needs discovery, permissions, audit, remote execution, or reuse across clients — MCP shines.
+- If the capability needs discovery, permissions, audit, remote execution, or reuse across clients, MCP shines.
 - **Code Mode** can sit between them: local scripts for speed, MCP for durable service capabilities.

 The answer isn't *always MCP* or *never MCP*.
 It's *use the right tool for the job*.